jiayihoffman/jiayihoffman.github.io/privacy_policy.md

 ## Security

-Although we do not collect data, Droid Vision prioritizes the security of your information stored on your device.
+Although we do not collect data, our apps prioritize the security of your information stored on your device.
 We do not have access to this data, and it remains solely under your control.

 ## Children’s Privacy

-Droid Vision is safe for all users, including children.
+Our app is safe for all users, including children.
 Since we do not collect any data, there is no risk of personal information being accessed or shared.

 ## Contact Us